Howard Vanderslice: Career

 After quitting school, he became a station agent at Iowa Point for the Atchison & Nebraska Railroad, which is now known as Burlington.
 He learned telegraphy there, and stayed until 1881 when he started his own grain business.
 He started the business, Emerson & Vanderslice, with his partner, D. M. Emerson, but when he died in 1882, Vanderslice took it over until 1888 when he sold it.

-President Cleveland appointed Vanderslice as postmaster of White Could, and he served in that capacity from 1885-1889.
+President Cleveland appointed Vanderslice as postmaster of White Cloud, and he served in that capacity from 1885 to 1889.

 He was head of the Vanderslice-Lynds Mercantile Company by 1889, which became the City Ice & Storage Company.
 This company supplied practically all of the ice for Kansas City for nearly 9 years.

 Vanderslice was active in the business community and participated on several boards and in clubs.
 He was treasurer of the Lucky Tiger Combination Gold Mining Company, vice president of the White Eagle Oil and Refining Company, president of the Eagle Elevator Company, the Kansas City Club, Mid-Day Club, Congressional Golf Club, and the Chamber of Commerce.
 He was also a Mason at Smithton Lodge Number One in Highland and members of the Orient Chapter, Oriental Commandery No. 35, and Ararat Temple of Kansas City.